Bludude2/Bludude2.github.io/README.md

-> Go to the Compatibility tab and set the compatibility mode to Windows XP (SP 3) **See if it works (MAKE SURE YOU HAVEN'T ADDED THE 'FIX' IN THE Aspyrconfig.xml file)**
+> Go to the Compatibility tab and set the compatibility mode to Windows XP (SP 3) **See if it works (MAKE SURE YOU HAVEN'T ADDED THE 'FIX' IN THE Aspyrconfig.xml file)** sometimes the fix resets so just make sure its always set to Windows XP SP3